Armatix iP1: Review

-An August 2014 review, based on testing conducted in May 2014, was published in America's 1st Freedom (a publication of the National Rifle Association).
+An August 2014 review, based on testing conducted in May 2014, was published in America's 1st Freedom.
 While the review praised the pistol for its "sleek, ergonomic appearance", paddle-style magazine release, and its "decent" single-action trigger pull, and called its magazine "good quality", it was mostly critical.
 It said that the pistol was unreliable (failing to get through an entire 10-round magazine even once), and had an "off the scale" (~25 lbs) double-action trigger pull.
 It also criticized the pistol's recessed hammer, which does not allow much purchase on the hammer if the user attempts to decock the pistol with their thumb on the hammer (though the review called this "ill-advised" with any design).
 Finally, it criticized the pistol's color-coded LED indicators, where red means safe and green means fire.
 It said that this is inconsistent with other firearms' safety colors, where red means "ready to fire".
 The review also hypothesized that the pistol would not be waterproof, though this was not tested.

 An accompanying article called the gun "disappointing at best, and alarming at worst", and criticized the firearm's "kill switch" functionality, which can allow the firearm to be disabled by a third party.
 It also criticized the time it took to initially pair the pistol with the watch (20 minutes with the help of a professional), and the time it takes to start the pistol up after it has been paired with a watch (12 seconds).
 It also said that the pistol had "the worst double-action trigger we’ve ever tested" and criticized the pistol's price of $1798 (for the pistol and the watch together), which was four-and-a-half to five times as expensive as comparable models from other manufacturers.